shunchan0677/Tensorflow_in_ROS/README.md

 `$ rosrun cv_camera cv_camera_node`
 `$ rostopic echo /result`

-If you execute this code after launching a camera-node, this code will make error.
-But, it is ok because that is just "now loading" error and predict-code will be executed shortly after __init__-code finished.

 # Result
 You can see ros-node published predicted numbers.
 Look at this.
 Right picture is 9-image from camera.